Nobody invented cheese. Cheese invented itself.

 Greece and Rome

 The ancient Greeks considered cheese essential.
-Homer’s Odyssey describes the Cyclops Polyphemus making cheese in his cave—curdling milk in woven baskets, pressing whey out, and aging the results on racks.
-This is not mythology; it’s a technical description of a process that Greek shepherds had been practicing for centuries.
+Homer’s Odyssey describes the Cyclops Polyphemus making cheese in his cave, curdling milk in woven baskets, pressing whey out, and aging the results on racks.
+This is not mythology.
+It is a technical description of a process Greek shepherds had been using for centuries.

 The Romans industrialized cheese.
 Roman caseus (the root of the English word “cheese” via Germanic languages, and directly of “casein”) was produced in standardized forms, traded across the empire, and included as part of soldiers’ rations.
 Roman writers described soft fresh cheeses, smoked cheeses, aged hard cheeses, and cheese seasoned with herbs and spices.